joheras/IJ-OpenCV/README.md

 IJ-OpenCV is free to use and licensed under the license GNU GPL 3.0.

+### Versions and dependencies
+IJ-OpenCV is currently relying on __OpenCV 3.4.2__ and __JavaCPP 1.4.2__.
+All dependencies are installed when activating the IJ-OpenCV update site in Fiji.

 ### Citation
 If you use IJ-OpenCV for your research please cite :
 * Domínguez, César, Jónathan Heras, and Vico Pascual.
 "IJ-OpenCV: Combining ImageJ and OpenCV for processing images in biomedicine."
 Computers in biology and medicine 84 (2017): 189-194.